 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

 The world of crypto is a funny one.
 On the one hand, billionaires are made overnight, and companies raise billions without even launching a product.
 On the other, most projects fail, and you can lose your fortune in a matter of seconds.
 But what is it?
 How does it all work, and—more importantly—should you invest in it, and how?
 Bitcoin, Litecoin, Dogecoin…what does it all mean?

 Let’s start simple: Bitcoin is a cryptocurrency that, like all cryptocurrencies, runs on a technology called blockchain, a publicly available, decentralized ledger.
 Basically, this is a big database that records transactions.
 It’s maintained by everyone who uses the network, can’t be tampered with, and all transactions are recorded on it are public, for anyone to see.

 Cryptocurrencies are just one of many use cases for blockchain, a technology that’s used today in almost any industry you can think of, such as real estate, food supply chains, and retail.
-But when people talk about the cryptocurrency market, they’re talking about trading cryptocurrencies like Bitcoin, Ethereum, XRP, and thousands of others.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+But when people talk about the cryptocurrency market, they’re talking about trading cryptocurrencies like Bitcoin, Ethereum, XRP, and thousands of others.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 The History of Cryptocurrency